 - Longer and more intense allergy seasons

-- Decreased water quality
+- Decreased water quality and quantity

 - More stress on fish, including salmon

 - Higher sea levels and more erosion in coastal areas

 Transportation is the largest contributor to global warming in Oregon, making up about 40% of Oregon's climate emissions.
 While other agencies work to change how much cars and trucks pollute, DLCD works to diversify transportation choices and reduce how often Oregonians must drive.